Lesbian vampire: Origins and early history

-The portrayal of vampires has had sexual connotations since the Victorian era, but at that time it was to demonize sexual behaviour.
+The portrayal of vampires has had sexual connotations since the Victorian era, when the seductive nature of vampire was used to warn women away from sexual behavior and desires for sexual contact outside of marriage.
 The women in Victorian era vampire media were often portrayed as sexually transgressive and then punished for said transgressions.
-As part of this moral panic, the trope of lesbian vampires appeared to reinforce heteronormativity.
+The trope of lesbian vampires appeared during this time to reinforce the supposed inhuman nature of sapphic desire and romantic attraction between women.